Menu

 What Positive Outcomes Do Clients See After Filing For Bankruptcy?

-The most important outcome after filing for bankruptcy is simply peace of mind.
+The most important outcome after deciding to declare bankruptcy is simply peace of mind.
 Most of the individuals that we work with are coming to us at a point of great stress.
 They’re usually receiving a lot of phone calls and dealing with a lot of court correspondence, which may not make sense.
 The bankruptcy really has the ability to take all of those challenges and find a resolution.
 Oftentimes, that means eliminating the underlying debt in order to discontinue the phone calls or finding manageable ways of controlling the debt.
 There is also the objective side of that, which is just truly reformatting a bankruptcy filer’s personal balance sheet.
 That involves taking a lot of the obligation on the bad side of the scale and looking at it in a way that is going to be much more manageable.
+However, it’s important to note that not all debts can be discharged through bankruptcy, meaning some financial obligations may remain even after the process is complete.

 For How Many Years Does A Bankruptcy Stay On Someone’s Credit Score?